CRBroughton/Forager/README.md

 Development of Forager requires:

 - An active Mapbox account and API key
-- A Pocketbase server
 - All of the previously mentioned software requirements

-Dependant on your operating system's architecture, download the latest release of [Pocketbase](https://github.com/pocketbase/pocketbase) and extract the executable into the db folder.
-When running `pnpm run pocketbase:serve` for the first time, the database migrations will ensure the correct tables are created.
+ When running `pnpm run pocketbase:serve` for the first time, the database migrations will ensure the correct tables are created and will start up a development instance of [Pocketbase](https://github.com/pocketbase/pocketbase).

 ## Progressive Web Application (PWA)